 Complexities will kill the sale, but this is especially true of internet businesses.

-Dropshipping and fulfillment of products can be complex.
-And when it comes to fulfillment, buyers want a simple solution where they do next to nothing, if possible.
+Dropshipping and fulfilment of products can be complex.
+And when it comes to fulfilment, buyers want a simple solution where they do next to nothing, if possible.

 Yes, it is possible.
-There are specialist fulfillment agencies who can handle your end-to-end dropshipping for less than what you pay at Aliexpress.com.
+There are specialist fulfilment agencies that can handle your end-to-end dropshipping for less than what you pay at Aliexpress.com.
 It is really a no-brainer.
 Don't complicate the business and save on cost-of-goods at the same time.